 As mentioned above, I recommend keeping your sodium intake at around 2-3 g daily – read labels.
 In my clinical practice, I saw patients over the years who restricted their sodium intake so much that they developed fatigue.
-I’ve always suggested a pinch of salt in a little bit of water is good for everybody, including heart failure patients, and specifically in the form of Celtic, Himalayan, or some good version of sea salt, which doesn’t contain anti-caking agents that are in standard processed table salts, and also still contains minerals that are important for health (many of which get stripped from table salt during processing).
+I’ve always suggested a pinch of salt in a little bit of water is good for everybody, including heart failure patients, and specifically in the form of Himalayan, or some good version of sea salt like Sel Gris, which doesn’t contain anti-caking agents that are in standard processed table salts, and also still contains minerals that are important for health (many of which get stripped from table salt during processing).
 Both types of salts – unprocessed and processed – contain the same amount of sodium.

 One non-debatable fact is that most sodium intake comes from processed foods overloaded with salt, and you can easily and quickly exceed healthy levels.
 Among the most overloaded salty items are fast foods, soy sauces, salad dressings, bacon, sausage and sandwich meats, snacks, salted nuts, pickled foods, and soups, broths and gravies.

 The best way to achieve that 2-3 gram sodium sweet spot is to adopt a high vibrational, anti-inflammatory diet, like my PAMM (Pan-Asian-Modified-Mediterranean) Diet.
 You won’t find processed foods in this diet… just lots of fresh, colorful vegetables, fruits and legumes (beans, chickpeas, lentils, and peas), some quality proteins like organic chicken or Wild Alaskan salmon, and plenty of healthy fats like olive oil, avocado and (unsalted) nuts.
 Adding spices, pepper, and a little natural salt over them can enhance and enliven their flavor in a way that will leave you wondering, how could healthy food taste so delicious?